Khanguye/Pewlett-Hackard-Analysis/README.md

 ***Total Results: 7 rows***

-***NOTE:*** We can use an alternative way to solve this issue if we think a person can have multiple titles during his/her career.
+***NOTE:*** We can use an alternative way to solve this issue if we think a person can have multiple titles.
 The result are still the same.
 ```
 -- Create a Common Table Expressions: is a temporary table during execute SQL expressions
 -- Row_Number() is increased for each data row execute, however it can  be increased